 In No 84 of ATYR to be published on December 1st will be commenced, GREAT EXPECTATIONS A new serial story, to be continued from week to week until completed in about eight months.

 In a world where we have access to instantaneous information at our finger tips, it is hard to imagine waiting weekly for the next part of a story in print.
-The Dickensian reader would not read the tales in one sitting, they evolved over time and were delivered as episodes weekly.
+The Dickensian reader would not read the tales in one sitting, they evolved over time and were delivered as episodes weekly in All The Year Round.
 To think about in a modern context, take your favourite t.v. programme series, say BREAKING BAD, SHERLOCK (please add appropriate title), now put all of the scripts into one place.
 That is a hell of a lot of words, copious pages of syntax.
-The way I am attacking the reading of Charles D is not really how it was intended to be read.
+The way I am attacking the reading of Charles Dickens is not really how it was intended to be read.

 The archive space here in Liverpool is really something special.
 A place to handle the creative past, to instantaneously transport back to previous literary and cultural times.